bettergovph/govchain/docs/VOLUNTEER_NODE_GUIDE.md

 ```

 **Mainnet:**
-Purchase or receive tokens from another user.
+Request tokens from the agency or organization

 ### Step 3: Create Validator